Resvac 4/Somubac (Canada)This page contains information on Resvac 4/Somubac for veterinary use.

 Haemophilus Somnus Bacterin

-PRODUCT DESCRIPTION: Resvac 4/Sombac is for vaccination of healthy, nonpregnant cattle as an aid in preventing infectious bovine rhinotracheitis caused by infectious bovine rhinotracheitis (IBR), bovine viral diarrhea caused by bovine viral diarrhea (BVD) Type 1 virus, and disease caused by parainfluenza-3 (PI-3) virus, and bovine respiratory syncytial virus (BRSV), and Haemophilus somnus.
-Resvac 4/Sombac consists of a standardized combination of freeze-dried, attenuated strains of IBR, BVD Type 1, PI-3, and BRSV viruses propagated in stable cell lines; accompanied by liquid, inactivated, standardized Haemophilus somnus bacterin diluent.
-Sombac is prepared from selected strains of Haemophilus somnus which are grown serum-free in an environmentally controlled fermentation system and inactivated in such a manner as to maintain their immunogenic integrity.
+PRODUCT DESCRIPTION: Resvac 4/Somubac is for vaccination of healthy, nonpregnant cattle as an aid in preventing infectious bovine rhinotracheitis caused by infectious bovine rhinotracheitis (IBR) virus, bovine viral diarrhea caused by bovine viral diarrhea (BVD) Type 1 virus, and disease caused by parainfluenza-3 (PI-3) virus, and bovine respiratory syncytial virus (BRSV), and Haemophilus somnus.
+Resvac 4/Somubac consists of a standardized combination of freeze-dried, attenuated strains of IBR, BVD Type 1, PI-3, and BRSV viruses propagated in stable cell lines; accompanied by liquid, inactivated, standardized Haemophilus somnus bacterin diluent.
+Somubac is prepared from selected strains of Haemophilus somnus which are grown serum-free in an environmentally controlled fermentation system and inactivated in such a manner as to maintain their immunogenic integrity.
 The bacterin is adjuvanted with aluminum hydroxide.
-The vaccine viruses are produced under the precisely controlled conditions of Pfizer Animal Health's Frozen Stable Cell Bank™ system.
+The vaccine viruses are produced under the precisely controlled conditions of Zoetis Inc.’s Frozen Stable Cell Bank™ system.
 The use of this special cell system in producing Resvac 4 ensures freedom from potentially harmful adventitious agents.
 The vaccine viruses are blended with a special stabilizer and presented in freeze-dried form.
 The product is tested for purity, safety, potency, and efficacy in accordance with the regulations of the United States Department of Agriculture.
 Experimental studies have shown that shedding of the vaccinal BVD virus from 27 vaccinated cattle to 9 susceptible contact controls (including 4 pregnant cows) did not occur.

 DISEASE DESCRIPTION: IBR, commonly known as “red nose” disease, is a mild to very acute inflammation of the upper respiratory tract in cattle.
 Infection with IBR virus may result in the following syndromes: a respiratory form, abortion, encephalitis, conjunctivitis, enteritis, and genital infections.